QuantEcon/python-lecture-sandpit.myst/lectures/bayes_nonconj.md

 plt.show()
 ```

+Now let's use MCMC while still using a beta prior.

+We'll do this for both MCMC and VI.

 ```{code-cell} ipython3
 BayesianInferencePlot(true_theta, num_list, BETA_pyro).MCMC_plot(num_samples=MCMC_num_samples)
 BayesianInferencePlot(true_theta, num_list, BETA_numpyro).SVI_plot(guide_dist='beta', n_steps=SVI_num_steps)
 ```

+Here the MCMC approximation looks good.

+But the VI approximation doesn't look so good.

-Notice above that even for using beta distribution as our guide, the resulting approximated posterior distribution **do not closely resemble the true priors**.
-Here, our initial parameter for Beta guide is (0.5, 0.5).
+  * even though we use the  beta distribution as our guide, the VI approximated posterior distributions do not closely resemble the posteriors that we had just computed analytically.

-If we allow for a larger number of steps (from 5000 to 10000) as below, we can observe that the resulting posteriors look very like the true posteriors.
-However, with this step size, the optimization takes around 6 minutes (on my computer) to run.
+(Here, our initial parameter for Beta guide is (0.5, 0.5).)

+But if we increase the number of  steps from 5000 to 10000 in VI as we now shall do, we'll get VI-approximated   posteriors
+will be  more accurate, as we shall see next.

+(Increasing the step size increases computational time though).

 ```{code-cell} ipython3
 BayesianInferencePlot(true_theta, num_list, BETA_numpyro).SVI_plot(guide_dist='beta', n_steps=100000)
 ```

-Next, we examine results all other prior distributions.
+## Non-conjugate Prior Distributions

+Having assured ourselves that our MCMC and VI methods can work well when we have  conjugate prior and so can also compute analytically, we
+next proceed to situations in which our  prior  is not a beta distribution, so we don't have a conjugate prior.

+So we will have non-conjugate priors and are cast into situations in which we can't calculate posteriors analytically.

-### MCMC Results
+### MCMC

-First, we implement and display the MCMC results.
-We first initialize the `BayesianInference` classes and then can directly call `BayesianInferencePlot` to plot both MCMC and SVI results.
+First, we implement and display  MCMC.

+We first initialize the `BayesianInference` classes and then can directly call `BayesianInferencePlot` to plot both MCMC and SVI approximating posteriors.

 ```{code-cell} ipython3
 # Initialize BayesianInference classes